owagner/modbus2mqtt/README.md

 * Use "input status", for modbus functioncode 2
 * Use "holding registers", for modbus functioncode 3
 * Use "input registers", for modbus functioncode 4
-* Use "input registers_32BE", for modbus functioncode 4 where the two consecutive registers will be merged into a 32int.

 Reference objects link to the modbus reference address and define specific details about that register or bit.
 Example: